iamAntimPal/LeetCode_SQL_Database/README.md

 This repo contains my SQL solutions for LeetCode problems.
 Each file includes a problem description, optimized SQL query, and explanations.
 The goal is to improve SQL skills, share knowledge, and collaborate.
 Feel free to explore, suggest improvements, or contribute! 🚀

-LeetCode SQL Solutions
+LeetCode SQL Solutions:-
 This repository contains my solutions to SQL problems from LeetCode.
 Each solution is implemented using MySQL and aims to demonstrate efficient and optimal approaches to solve common database-related challenges.

-Repository Structure:
+Repository Structure:-
 Problem Name: Each SQL file is named after the LeetCode problem it solves.
 Solution Explanation: Each SQL file includes comments explaining the logic and approach used to solve the problem.
 Testing: Sample test cases or scenarios may be included in the comments or README where applicable.
 Why This Repository?
+Learning and Practice:-
-Learning and Practice: This repository serves as a resource for learning SQL techniques for solving algorithmic problems.
+This repository serves as a resource for learning SQL techniques for solving algorithmic problems.
 Collaboration: I welcome feedback and suggestions for improving solutions or alternative approaches.
 Community: By sharing these solutions, I hope to contribute to the SQL programming community and help others learn and grow.
 Contents: